Massive, very rare sunfish washes ashore at NC coast; huge fish preserved for museum display - NewsBreak

 HENDERSON COUNTY, N.C. — Two earthquakes were reported in North Carolina on Wednesday night.
 Both happened around 10:30 p.m.
 A magnitude 2.7 quake struck near Valley Hill, then a 2.1 quake was reported somewhere south of Asheville.
 Officials have not reported any damage, but the earthquakes had some neighbors...

-Kiawah Island, SC.Photo byWikimedia Commons.
-A South Carolina witness at Kiawah Island reported watching an orange-colored sphere hovering above them at about 8 p.m. on September 15, 2022, according to testimony from the National UFO Reporting Center (NUFORC).
+Wrightsville Beach, NC.Photo byGoogle.
+A North Carolina witness at Wrightsville Beach reported watching two sphere-shaped objects moving and hovering above the beach at about 8:30 p.m. on September 16, 2022, according to testimony from the National UFO Reporting Center (NUFORC).

-Did you feel it?
-2.7 magnitude earthquake rocks parts of North Carolina

-VALLEY HILL, N.C. — The United States Geological Survey (USGS) said a magnitude 2.7 earthquake rocked part of North Carolina.
-The USGS said the earthquake was reported northwest of Valley Hill in Henderson, North Carolina near the Asheville area.
-The earthquake was reported late Wednesday just before 10:30 p.m.
-The epicenter is underground at a depth of 2.3 miles.

 North Carolina teen wins $1M lottery prize while driving to 2nd job